Mid and West Wales Fire and Rescue Service

 The Mid and West Wales Fire and Rescue Service (Gwasanaeth Tân ac Achub Canolbarth a Gorllewin Cymru) is the fire and rescue service covering the Welsh principal areas of Carmarthenshire, Ceredigion, Neath Port Talbot, Pembrokeshire, Powys and Swansea.

+History

 The service was created in 1996 by the Local Government (Wales) Act 1994 which reformed Welsh local government.
 It was created by a merger of the earlier Dyfed, Powys and West Glamorgan fire brigades.

+Since October 2017, the service has shared its control room with South Wales Fire and Rescue Service and South Wales Police at the police headquarters, an arrangement that is expected to save £1 million annually across both fire and rescue services.

+Coverage

 The Mid and West Wales Fire and Rescue Service is the largest fire service by area in England and Wales, covering a predominantly rural area of 4500 sqmi and the third largest in the United Kingdom after the Scottish and Northern Ireland fire services.
 It has 57 fire stations, and around 1,400 staff.